Sotera/newman/features.md

 1. Open a cmd terminal.
 On Windows, select Start icon, type in cmd, and select cmd.exe.
 2. SSH into the VirtualBox, C:\Users\jsmith\virtualboxvms\Newman\vagrant ssh
 3. Create the 3 nested directories and then copy the dataset.
-May have to create newman-ingester directory to if it does not exist.
+May have to create newman-ingester directory if it does not exist.

 vagrant@vagrant-ubuntu-trusty-64:/vagrant$ mkdir newman-ingester<br />
 vagrant@vagrant-ubuntu-trusty-64:/vagrant$ cd newman-ingester/<br />